xiwu5/Encode-Decode-Genetic-Sequences/instruction_docs/ACTIVITY_README.md

 ### Before Getting Started:

 We want to run Dahlia's code and see the same issues, in the same order, as we saw when debugging the problem set.
 This means that we want to make a fresh clone from the Ada-Activities repo, rather than using someone's existing repo with fixes in place.
 Each team member should clone down a new copy of the code from this repo.
-- Since everyone should already have a folder using the repo name from working on the problem set, you may need to choose a different folder or create a new folder to clone the code into.
+- Since everyone should already have a folder using the repo name from working on the problem set, you may need to choose a different folder or create a new folder to clone the code into, otherwise Git will report that you already have a directory for this repo and that it isn't empty.

 ### Writing Prompts for Debugging